-The term 'Holdings' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Holdings' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Holdings refer to the asset contents in a given portfolio which an entity or individual possesses.
 Pension funds and mutual funds are good examples of organizations that have holdings.
 These positions can include all sorts of different investment assets and classes.
 Among these are stocks, mutual funds, bonds, futures, options, ETF exchange traded funds, and private equity assets.

 It is both the kinds and amounts of such holdings in any portfolios that determine how well-diversified the portfolio actually proves to be.
 Well-diversified portfolios often include various sectors of stocks, bonds from a range of maturities and companies, and a variety of other investments that do not correlate with either stocks or bonds.
 Alternatively, only a few positions in several stocks that come from only one sector would be indicative of poorly diversified portfolios.

 It is actually the mix and amount of various asset classes in any portfolio that will substantially determine what its total rate of return will be.
 The biggest positions will exert a larger impact on the return of a portfolio than marginal or tinier holdings in such a portfolio will.
 Many investors make it a practice to closely scrutinize the lists of positions which the world’s most successful money managers maintain in an effort to follow their trades.